Faculty of Law, University of the Basque Country

-The Faculty of Law, University of the Basque Country (Spanish: Facultad de Derecho) is the Law School (faculty) of the University of the Basque Country.
+The Faculty of Law, University of the Basque Country (Facultad de Derecho, Zuzenbide Fakultatea) is the Law School (faculty) of the University of the Basque Country.

 The main building of the Faculty of Law is located in San Sebastian (Gipuzkoa), on the Gipuzkoa Campus of the University of the Basque Country.
 Since 1997, the faculty has also a building in Leioa (Biscay), on the Bizkaia Campus (Biscay division).

 The Faculty (both the Gipuzkoa and the Biscay divisions) has more than 2,000 students including LLB, LLM, and PhD students.

 The Faculty of Law of the UPV/EHU has been the alma mater of a President of the Basque Government, a minister of the Government of Spain and several Ministers of the Basque Government, as well as several deputies, senators, parliamentarians and other politicians.

 The current dean of the Faculty of Law is Professor Alberto Emparanza Sobejano, full professor of commercial law.

 History

 Origins

 The university teaching of Law in the present-day Basque Country has its most distant antecedent in the ancient University of Oñate.
-This university was founded by the bishop and humanist from Oñati, Rodrigo Sáez de Mercado de Zuazola, in 1540 under the name of the University of Sancti Spiritus and by means of a papal bull of Pope Paul III.
+This university was founded by the bishop and humanist from Oñati, Rodrigo Sánchez de Mercado de Zuazola, in 1540 under the name of the University of Sancti Spiritus and by means of a papal bull of Pope Paul III.

 The university taught university studies in Law and Legislation, and also in Theology and Legislation, especially in ius commune and Corpus iuris civilis, which was expanding throughout Europe at that time.
 The university was strictly Catholic until 1869, after the Revolution of 1868, when it housed the Free University, and then passed into the hands of the Carlists, who founded the Royal and Pontifical Basque-Navarre University.
 At the end of the century it became the Catholic Free University, but the institution closed its doors in 1901.